CIS 5511. Programming Techniques

 3. Heapify

-The algorithm Max-Heapify(A, i) fixes a heap in A by putting A[i] into proper position, under the assumption that its children Left(i) and Right(i) are already (roots of) heaps.
+The algorithm Max-Heapify(A, i) fixes a heap in A by moving A[i] to the right place, under the assumption that its children Left(i) and Right(i) are already (roots of) heaps.

 Example: Max-Heapify(A, 2), where heap-size[A] = 10.

-It takes constant time to handle the comparison of one node and its (at most) two children.
+At most two comparisons are needed between one node and its children.
 The children's subtrees each have size at most 2n/3, and the worst case occurs when the last row is half full.

 Therefore, the running time of the algorithm can be described as T(n) ≤ T(2n/3) + Θ(1).
 The master theorem solves this recurrence with result T(n) = O(lg n), which is the same as the height of the heap.